-When you read this article you will note that I stole the excellent “Also RAN” quip from the author, Joe Madden who, following on the heels of a big ORAN meeting in August, provides us with an inciteful view of the ORAN interoperability effort, comparing it to the OBSAI/CPRI efforts in the 3G era and pointing out some new technical challenges brought about by 5G.
-As we learned from OBSAI and CPRI these kind of efforts come with tremendous promise of change but also with tremendous obsticles to implementation, both technical and political.
+When you read this article you will note that I stole the excellent “Also RAN” quip from the author, Joe Madden who, following on the heels of a big ORAN meeting in August, provides us with an insightful view of the ORAN interoperability effort, comparing it to the OBSAI/CPRI efforts in the 3G era and pointing out some new technical challenges brought about by 5G.
+As we learned from OBSAI and CPRI these kind of efforts come with tremendous promise of change but also with tremendous obstacles to implementation, both technical and political.
 Your comments, rebuffs and cheers are welcome as always in the comment section at the bottom of the article.

 ORAN Is the Sequel to the CPRI Story

 Mobile operators are pushing for an open standard in mobile network architecture.
 They want to increase the level of competition between vendors, to reduce network cost…and of course, open interfaces between a modular network would enable them to break up the network into pieces, then invite competition to bid for individual modules.
 This approach was very effective in the PC world, as standard modules created intense competition in the hardware area.

 But there’s a major difference between the PC market and the mobile network market.
 Users generally throw away their PC after a few years, as they upgrade software and features.
 In telecom, we’re still running 2G and 3G networks throughout most of the world, so the legacy hardware is important.
 As much as LTE and 5G networks are supposed to be independent of the legacy 2G/3G gear, handovers and spectrum sharing techniques involve proprietary techniques for each of the big vendors.